How Can I Protect Myself from Identity Theft?

 - Be careful whenever you use your ATM card or credit card.
 Watch who's watching you when you withdraw money out of an ATM machine.
 Don't let lurkers pick up your PIN.
 Also, don't keep your PIN written on your card or on a slip of paper in your wallet.

 - Properly dispose of sensitive documents and equipment.
 Shred old documents and applications for credit cards you get in the mail.
 Your computer can also be a target because it contains a lot of valuable information that can be hacked.
 If you get a new computer, don't just throw out the old one in the trash.
 Be sure you wipe the hard drive clean or find a reputable place to dispose of your electronics.
 The same goes for your cell phone.
+Make sure you erase everything on the phone before turning it into the phone company.

 - Learn about identity protection services.
 You may want to consider signing up for a credit monitoring service in order to protect yourself.
 Look for a trusted, established company with trained fraud specialists.
 You can also set up fraud alerts on your credit report.
 These alerts ask your credit grantors to contact you before giving you a new account.
 Another option is to set up a credit freeze with the three national credit reporting bureaus.
 Freezing means that no one new can open an account or look at your file.
 It does not close your existing lines of credit.
 Consider freezing your account if you think your personal information has been compromised.